I’m Mr Ormsby and thank you very much for dropping by.

-My blog contains the prologue of a novel entitled The Abomination which you’re featuring.
-It revolves around the First Nation peoples of Canada, the Church and a lot of cultural rituals we no longer notice within our society.
+My blog contains the prologue of The Abomination which revolves around the First Nation peoples of Canada, the Church and a lot of cultural rituals we perform without knowing it.
 It’s a thriller and I’ve written about half of it so far.
-Right now I need to kill a character to further the plot but I can’t bring myself to do it.
+Right now I need to kill a character to further the plot and I can’t bring myself to do it.
 I would have made a terrible vet.

 What do you hope to achieve as a writer?

 I would like every one of my students to have to read my work and then sit a three-hour exam on it.
 That would be poetic justice after having had to read all of their stuff over the years.
 Other than that, like most authors I simply wish to become widely-read because I’m not writing a diary.
 That’s it, really.

 What advice do you have for novice writers?